pukar10/proxmox-forge/README.md

 - [x] ssh keys + password working
 - [ ] Configure a second disk for rook-ceph to take over on each VM
+- [ ] Make the variables.tf more robust